 Here, kitesurfers obtain all necessary info and can buy passes for using the kite meadow (CHF 10.00 per day, CHF 30.00 per week, CHF 100.00 per year).
 The venue also features a shop with equipment rental, a small bar and spacious changing rooms with showers.

-The development of kite sports in the Engadin (and in Switzerland as a whole) was shaped by Stefan Popprath, popularly known as “Mr. Kite”.
+The lower floor of the building houses the "Swiss Kitesurf," effectively the HQ for Engadin kite sports, in summer and winter alike.
+The development of kite sports in the Engadin (and in Switzerland as a whole) was shaped by Stefan Popprath, popularly known as “Mr. Kite.”
 He founded the “Kite Sailing School Silvaplana” in 1993 – the world’s first kite sports school.
 He has tried out every conceivable variant – with surfboard, skis, snowboard, buggy, roller skates, canoe – and often contributed personally to each discipline's development.
+Since then, he and other pioneers have been teaching kitesurfing in summer and snowkiting in winter on Lake Silvaplana.
+The kite school also has an extensive kite store including rental and test material.